Kalatz/Sp500_timeseries_covid/README.md

 # S&P 500 Timeseries Analysis
 This contains an analysis on the top 20 companies of the S&amp;P 500 3 years before and after COVID 19.
-It is an attempt to research and pontentioaly find the impact of the pandemic in the index.
+It is an attempt to research and pontentioaly find the impat of the pandemic in the index.

 ## Stock Prices 2016-11-15 - 2019-11-15
 In the code every price graph can be isolated by clicking on its name